Below are examples of the type of data you will find from each resource.

 U.S. Department of Education; Office of Postsecondary Education

-- U.S. Department of Education's Office of Postsecondary Education Program Data page provides data on the federal student financial aid programs including the Federal Pell Grant, Academic Competitiveness and National SMART Grants, the Federal Family Education Loan Program, Federal Campus-Based Programs, Federal TEACH Grants, and the Federal Student Loan programs.
+- U.S. Department of Education's Office of Postsecondary Education Program Data page provides data on the federal student financial aid programs including the Federal Pell Grant, the Federal Family Education Loan Program, Federal Campus-Based Programs, Federal TEACH Grants, and the Federal Student Loan programs.

 - The Federal Campus-Based Programs Data Book provides data on the history of funding and awards, participating institutions, and the final allocations for the year.
 Fiscal data is provided, as is recipient data on campus-based programs like Federal Supplemental Educational Opportunity Grant (FSEOG), Federal Work-Study, and Federal Perkins Loans.

-- The Federal Pell Grant End-of-Year Report provides a summary of statistics for cross-year reference for the Federal Pell Grant Program.
-The distribution of Federal Pell Grant recipients is broken down by multiple data points such as expected family contribution and family income, enrollment status and type and control of institution, family income and application type, grant level and type and control of institution, state and control of institution, state of legal residence and control of institution, type and control of institution, and EFC formula type.
+- The Federal Pell Grant End-of-Year Report provides a summary of statistics for the distribution of Federal Pell Grant recipients broken down by multiple data points such as expected family contribution and family income, enrollment status and type and control of institution, family income and application type, grant level and type and control of institution, state and control of institution, state of legal residence and control of institution, type and control of institution, and EFC formula type.
 It also looks at Federal Pell Grant recipients by age and family income, family income and net asset level, educational cost and grant level, and family income and educational cost.
 View report.

 - U.S. Department of Education Budget News provides the latest news on funding of the U.S. Department of Education programs, including congressional action on appropriations.